IlianPihlajamaa/SelfPropelledVoronoi.jl/docs/src/examples.md

     # Smaller values generally lead to higher accuracy but increase computation time.
     # units: time units.
     dt = 0.001,
-    # Total number of simulation steps to perform.
-The total simulation time will be dt * N_steps.
-    N_steps = 1000,
      # Thermal energy, product of Boltzmann constant (kB) and Temperature (T).
     # This term scales the magnitude of random forces due to thermal fluctuations
     # units: energy units.